A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Statement of assumptions and proofs

 and the final result \eqref{eqn:uitAveraging} becomes

-The complication here is that one needs \eqref{eqn:derestaveraging} and \eqref{eqn:secondDerEstaveraging} to hold for polynomial $g$, rather than bounded $g$ (in particular, one needs them to hold for $g$ with the same growth as $|\nabla^3 U(\theta,x)|$).
-This is not a problem, however, since one can obtain these in the polynomial setting via the arguments in the proof of \cite[Proposition 4.5]{crisan2022poisson}.
-The calculation is the same.
-We present the bounded third derivative case here for ease of notation and exposition. \end{note} Now we prove Proposition \ref{prop:averaging}, before proving Lemma \ref{lemma:fastsemigroupderests} and Lemma \ref{lem:avgderest}. \begin{proof}[Proof of Proposition \ref{prop:averaging}]
+The complication here is that one needs \eqref{eqn:derestaveraging} and \eqref{eqn:secondDerEstaveraging} to hold for $g$ with polynomial derivatives, rather than bounded derivatives (in particular, one needs them to hold for $g$ with the same growth as $|\nabla^2 U(\theta,x)|$ and $|\nabla^3 U(\theta,x)|$).
+This is not a problem, however, since one can obtain these in the polynomial setting via the arguments in the proof of \cite[Proposition 4.5]{crisan2022poisson}. {The calculation is the same, but significantly lengthier.
+We present the bounded second and third derivative case here for ease of notation and exposition.} \end{note}